-Further, the ACCC reiterates that it currently considers the supply of MTAS for calls originating on fixed lines to be fundamentally the same as the supply of MTAS for calls originating on mobiles.
-Therefore, if the ACCC finds the supply of either mobile termination service to be an essential input with potential bottleneck characteristics, it follows that the supply of the other is also an essential input with potential bottleneck characteristics.
+The ACCC also reiterates that it currently considers the supply of MTAS for calls originating on fixed lines to be fundamentally the same as the supply of MTAS for calls originating on mobiles.
+Therefore, if the ACCC finds the supply of termination of either call to be an essential input with potential bottleneck characteristics, it follows that the supply of the other is also an essential input with potential bottleneck characteristics.
 To specify a service description for the MTAS which depends on the nature of the line on which a call originates would be to ignore the structure of the market for this service and the nature of its supply.
+However, the ACCC notes that a single service description for FTM and MTM termination does not preclude the ACCC from setting different price-related terms and conditions for each service.